zalando/nakadi/README.md

 The project is built with [Gradle](http://gradle.org).
 The `./gradlew` [wrapper script](http://www.gradle.org/docs/current/userguide/gradle_wrapper.html) will bootstrap the right Gradle version if it's not already installed.

-The gradle setup is fairly standard, the main tasks are:
+The Gradle setup is fairly standard.
+The main tasks are:

 - `./gradlew build`: run a build and test
 - `./gradlew clean`: clean down the build